11 Month Warranty inspection in St. Augustine, Jacksonville And Surrounding Areas

 The exterior of your home is one thing that you can depend on to make or break its curb appeal, however If it's not done right from the start, it could result in moisture intrusion and cause damage to your new home.

-During our Home Warranty Inspection we will be taking a close look at the siding, doors and windows to check for any improper installation which could cause gaps and cracks that would let in moisture, pests and small animals.
+During our 11 Month Warranty Inspection we will be taking a close look at the siding, doors and windows to check for any improper installation which could cause gaps and cracks that would let in moisture, pests and small animals.

 The exterior decks of all buildings need to be water-resistant and have good flashing details.

-The 11 Month Home Inspection will also check for any bolt or fastener needs and safety hazards.
+The 11 Month warranty Inspection will also check for any bolt or fastener needs and safety hazards.

 Exterior stairs, deck and railings are also important to be water-resistant.
-We will make sure all metal or wood is sealed to prevent premature deterioration.
+Your home inspector will make sure all metal or wood is sealed to prevent premature deterioration.

 All handrails must be secured with fasteners that cannot loosen over time and create a safety hazard.

 The attic is an area in need of special attention.
-We will inspect all accessible areas to target include proper ventilation on our Home Warranty Inspection.
+Your home inspector will inspect all accessible areas to target include proper ventilation on our 11 Month Warranty Inspection.

 Our inspectors will look for damaged framing members such as rafters and panels due to moisture intrusion.
 Leaks or faulty sealant and loose baffles, protecting your home against air pollution are an area of concern.